jjauzion/python_tuto/labyrinth/README.txt

 *Python 3.6 or higher recommanded

-Run from shell:
+/!\ TRIAL VERSION ONLY WORK ON LOCAL NETWORK /!\
+/!\ ONLY TESTED ON MAC OS /!\

+Start server :
-1- Go to the project root folder (e.g. folder containing src/ test/ and roboc.py) 2- Enter in the shell: "python roboc.py"
+1- Go to the project root folder (e.g. folder containing src/ test/ and roboc.py) 2- Enter in the shell: "python roboc_server.py"

-Run from python IDLE
-1- Open IDLE console
-2- File->open->browse and select the roboc.py file
-3- Open
+3- Follow the instruction
-4- Run->Run module (F5)
+/!\ Important note: in the current version the server can only be properly closed by the client with '#exit' command

+Start client :
+1- Go to the project root folder (e.g. folder containing src/ test/ and roboc.py) 2- Enter in the shell: "python roboc_client.py"
+   If server is not online, client will wait 30sec for the serveur before timeout 3- Follow the instruction

+You can connect up to 5 players on the server

-Unit test;
+Unit test:
 1- Go to the project root folder (e.g. folder containing src/ test/ and roboc.py) 2- Enter in the shell: "python -m unittest -v"